Pearson-Higher-Ed/design/c/buttons/v2.1.2-beta.1/index.md

   - type: two column
     text: |

-      Buttons are positioned according to the type of actions:
+      Buttons are positioned relatively according to the type of actions:

       * __Affirmative actions__ are placed on the right and continue the process.
 They are actions that are desired by users or the application.

       * __Dismissive actions__ are placed on the left and return the user to the previous screen or step in the process.

+      __Align the button group to the right side of the container by default__

+      With that said, you still have the flexibility to align the button groups differently based on the use case and visual balance.

       __Destructive actions may be affirmative actions__